cissa-unimelb/info/role-descriptions.md

 - Willing to learn new technical skills!

-### First Year Director
+### Student Experience Director

-The First Year Director is in charge of ensuring we have a strong connection with first year computing students.
+The Student Experience Director is in charge of ensuring we have a strong connection with the entire student community that we represent.
 Starting out at uni in an unfamiliar degree can be tough!
-The First Year Director is a current first year student (as of the AGM) who’s keen to run events that help make our future first year students’ lives better!
-Note that this may mean they’ll be in their second year in Semester 1 2019 - that is perfectly fine!
-You’ll be responsible for a subcommittee of first-year, first-semester students too :)
+The Student Experience Director is someone who’s keen to run events that help make our members' lives better!
+You'll work with your officers to engage the community, engage with subjects, gather feedback, and create initiatives that improve the student experience.

 **Key Responsibilities**

-- Manages a team of ~2 first year subcommittee members
+- Manages a team of ~2 first year and postgrad officers
-- Liaises with student reps in first year computing subjects
+- Liaises with student reps in first year computing subjects and postgrad computing subjects
 - Leads initiatives such as the Mentorship program and First Year Social events
+- Engaging with first years and postgrads to hold events that are inclusive of them.

 **Attributes of this role could be:**

 - Knows the struggles of first year well
+- Knows the struggles of the broader student community
 - Keen to give back and make others’ lives easier
 - Sociable
+- Creative

 ### Diversity Director